+First, clicker training has proven to be one of the most effective ways to get results fast.
+We also suggest having some quality treats on hand.
+The reinforcement makes all the difference.
 First, get a clicker for your right hand and a handful of training treats in your left hand.
-Zuke's Mini Naturals make a great healthy and delicious incentive while training.
+Brown Beggars is our personal choice and they make a great healthy and delicious incentive while training.
 Keep extras in your pocket if you plan to do a longer training session.
-Start your heel training in a non-distracting familiar environment, like your living room, basement, or a fenced in backyard.
+Start your heel training in a non-distracting familiar environment, like your living room, basement, or a fenced-in backyard.

 Second, you will position your pup on your left-hand side.
 Have them sit and stay then quickly reward them with a click and a treat.
 Have your dog sit calmly next to you until you are ready to walk.
 Make sure you wait to start until they are calmly following your first more simple commands before beginning your more advanced heel training.
 You will also want to make sure they are fully focused on you!
 Clickers are used to show your dog they have successfully followed your command and to keep their focus solely on you.